Basics

 What are the main positions in water polo?

-The main roles are goalkeeper, center, center defender, drivers, wings, and perimeter attackers.
-Many athletes play multiple roles depending on lineup, handedness, and game situation.
+The main roles are goalkeeper, center, center defender, perimeter attackers, and wings.
+Many athletes play multiple roles depending on lineup, handedness, age, and game situation.

 2